Visiting during Balloon Fiesta? (October 5th–13th) Advanced tickets recommended. Book ahead here.

 GOKM: Tell us about how you grew up in New Mexico and what drew you back to the state.

 Laura Joseph: I was born in Albuquerque and spent my formative years there.
-I moved away to attend college in 2002 and have mostly been away for 20 years.
-What I realized over that time was New Mexico in many ways had stayed with me.
-The painter Franz Kline once told another artist Hazel Belvo, “You never shake your original landscape,” and I believe that now.
+I moved away to attend college in 2002 and have mostly been away for the last 20 years.
+What I realized over that time is that New Mexico had stayed with me.
+The painter Franz Kline once told another artist Hazel Belvo, “You never shake your original landscape.”
+This is an insight that resonates with me at this stage in my life.

-Despite not having been here for a very long time, there is something about the way this place feels.
-To harken a back to O’Keeffe—I realized the light, the smell, the air, the natural beauty of New Mexico shaped me in a profound way, and I missed it.
+Despite not having been back for a long time, there is something about the way this place feels—the light, the smell, the air, the distinctive beauty, the cultural richness—that has shaped me in profound ways.
+I missed it.

-The longer I was away, the more I also realized the complexity of this place.
-That’s something that is intertwined with my life and I’ve been able to reflect on now, as a parent of my young daughter, Viola.
-Introducing her and my husband to this place is special and meaningful to me.
+The longer I was away, the more I also came to understand the complexity of this place.
+That’s something I’m reflecting on as I introduce my young daughter, Viola, and my husband, Taylor, to New Mexico.
+Having them develop their own relationships with this place is special and meaningful to me.

 GOKM: What role, if any, did O’Keeffe have on your childhood or adolescence?

-I was also interested in the way she managed herself and the complexity between the person she was and the person she presented to the world.
-Even as a young girl, I understood she was very intentional about how she curated her image.
-She was a woman finding success in a male-dominated American art field and she navigated the sexualization and the gendering of her work as she wanted.
+I was also interested in the way she navigated how she was perceived.
+Even as a young girl, I understood she was very intentional about this.
+She was a woman finding success in a male dominated American art field, and she navigated the sexualization and the gendering of her work strategically.

-These were seeds that were planted in my mind as a little girl, but they grew into research interests of mine.
-Although O’Keeffe wasn’t the center of my research, she was certainly the foundation.
+These were seeds that were planted in my mind as a little girl, but they grew into research interests.
+Although O’Keeffe wasn’t the center of my research, she was certainly foundational.
+With time, as I’ve grown and studied, I’ve come to understand how Indigenous and Hispano people and traditions were left out of O’Keeffe’s images and the consequences of these omissions.
+The work of Dr. Patricia Marroquin Norby (Purépecha) has been very important to my understanding of these issues.

 GOKM: Have you always had an interest in art or art history?

 LJ: For as long as I can remember, I’ve been interested in a creative life.
-With O’Keeffe, my fascination was more than her as an artist, but her artistic way of living.
-Myself, I am not an artist but I have attempted in my own life, to think about my way of living.
+With O’Keeffe, my fascination was as much about her way of living as it was her art.
+Of course, these things are deeply intertwined.
+Myself, I am not an artist, but I have attempted in my own life, to think about my way of living.

-I didn’t find my way to art history until later in my life but I was always using art as a way to understand bigger questions in the world.
+I didn’t find my way to art history until later in my life, but I have always found art to be a way of approaching big questions in the world.
 Art has always been there for me in finding my way.

 GOKM: What curatorial work are you most proud of in your career?

-Every project I’ve done, has always led me to the next project.
-I’ve learned and accumulated knowledge that has helped me get to something new.
-In A Feast of Astonishments: Charlotte Moorman and the Avant-Garde, 1960s-1980s, I worked with a team from Mary and Leigh Block Museum and it was an important project for me because it was so collaborative.
-I learned how to work in a field often driven by a singular voice telling a story.
-That was important for the exhibition because Moorman was a figure who was sidelined, and her contributions were not recognized partially because of the inability of the field to realize how her supportive labor was critical to a lot of better-known male avant-garde artists.
-She was a central figure in the avant-garde movement, but you had to look at Moorman in a different light to see it.
+LJ: I’m most proud of the journey and the way one project has led me to the next.
+In A Feast of Astonishments: Charlotte Moorman and the Avant-Garde, 1960s-1980s, I worked with a team from Mary and Leigh Block Museum, and it was an important foundational project for me because it was so collaborative.
+Together, the curatorial team explored alternatives to the singular narratives that often dominate this field.
+That was important for the exhibition because Moorman was a figure who was sidelined, and her contributions were not recognized partially because of the inability of the field to realize how her supportive labor was critical to the success of better-known male avant-garde artists.
+She was a central figure in the avant-garde movement, but you had to look at Moorman in a different light to understand her significance.
 It took a group effort to get it right.

-That project eventually led me to my most recent curatorial project at the Minnesota Museum of American Art which was Hazel Belvo: For Love, which I co-curated with Dakota Hoska, who is Oglala Lakȟóta and one of Hazel’s students.
-Hazel is an incredible artist who, at 90 years old, had not been the subject of a retrospective.
-I had the opportunity to work with her, in collaboration with Dakota, to tell her life story through art.
+The wisdom I gained through that project is most certainly present in my most recent curatorial project at the Minnesota Museum of American Art, Hazel Belvo: For Love, which I co-curated with Dakota Hoska (Oglala Lakȟóta).
+Hazel is an incredible artist who, at 89 years old, had not been the subject of a retrospective.
+I had the opportunity to work with her, in collaboration with Dakota and the amazing team at the M, to tell her life story through art.

 GOKM: We are hearing you speak a lot about collaboration.
 How do you envision continuing that work at the O’Keeffe?

-LJ: Collaboration is inherent to who I am as a person and therefore, who I am as a curator.
+LJ: Collaboration is inherent to who I am as a person and, therefore, who I am as a curator.
 Art often focuses on an individual and an individual’s effort.
-But for me when a group of people are involved, it brings forth a more interesting story.
+But creative work cannot exist without support.
+Through my practice, I seek ways to make supportive labor visible.
+Collaboration also brings forward more multifaceted stories.